-Dataset SI.
-Supplementary Nonpromoter Data
+Dataset SL Supplementary Nonpromoter Data

-Found at DOI: 10.1371/journal.pgen.0020054.sd001 (2.5 MB ZIP).
+Found at DOI: 10.1371/journal.pgcn.0020054.sd001 (2.5 MB ZIP).

-Figure \$1.
+Figure S1.
 Number of TS8s of the Four Types in Human and Mouse Genomes under the Change of Parameters

 Genomes under the Change of Parameters Blue, green, red, and light blue correspond to TSSs of type A, B, C, and D, respectively.
 From graphs in the first row we observe that when the length of the region considered changes, the numbers of TSSs of the different types remain almost unchanged.
-We changed the length of upstream and downstream regions from $\pm x$.
-If and ± 1 , ± 3 , respectively, with values of x from 50 to 150.
-From graphs in the second row we observe that the numbers of TSSs within the four types gradually change with the change of threshold for GC content.
-We changed this threshold from 10% to 00%.
+We changed the length of upstream and downstream regions from $\{x, y\}$ and $\{z, z\}$ excount row we observe that the numbers of TSSs within the four types gradually change with the change of threshold for GC content.
+We changed this threshold from 10% to 60%.

-Found at DOI: 10.1371/journal.pgen.0020051.sg001 (21 KB PDF
+Found at DOI: 10.1371/journal.pgcn.0020051.sg001 (21 KB PDF).

-Figure S2.
-Distributions of 1Fs Found to Be Common among the Top 150 PEs in Comparisons of Different 1SS Types Li0 PES in Comparisons of Different 155 (represent) (A) Comparison of types A and B upstream regions.
-(B) Comparison of types B and D downstream regions.
-(C) Comparison of types A and C downstream regions.
-(D) Comparison of types C and D upstream regions.
+Figure 52, Distributions of 1Fs Found to Be Common among the Top 150 PEs in Comparisons of Different TSS Types (A) Comparison of types A and B upstream regions, (B) Comparison of types B and D downstream regions, (C) Comparison of types A and C downstream regions, (D) Comparison of types C and D upstream regions.
+Found at DOI: 10.1371/journal.pgcn.0020051.sg002+10-KB-PDF)

-Found at DOE 10.1371/journal.pgen.0020051.sg002+10 KB PDI Table S1.
-List of Top 150 PFs That Appear with a Frequency or Greater in Upstream and Downstream Regions of Different or Greater in Upstream and Downstream Categories

-Categories Comparison is carried out against a background of random mouse sequences, Ranking is based on ORI value.
-The lighter the ORI, the higher the rank.
-We present results for the four TSS types (A, B, C, and D, For each PE we give the strand where it as found (a 1, or -1, name of TFBS, ORI value, percentage of promoters in the background we that contain the PE, percentage of sequences in the background we that contain the PE, probability of linding the PE in the target set given as one prediction per nucleotide survolability of husting the PE in the background set given as one precision per nucleotide, and Bonterrom corrected p-value.
-A plus sign added after the ORI value indicates that the PE is encluded in a statistically significant manner at the level 0.05.
-Almost all top-ranked elements appear to be statistically significantly enriched in the target sets.
-Formd at DOI: 10.137/foomal.neor.0020051 3:001 G29 KB PDF1.
+Found at DOI: 10.1371/journal.pgen.00200515g002 (10 KB PDF) Table S1, List of 1 op 150 PFs That Appear with a Frequency of 10% or Greater in Upstream and Downstream Regions of Different 1SS Categories Comparison is carried out against a background or random-inoise sequences, Ranking is based on OR value.
+The higher the ORI, the higher the rank.
+We present results to the four TSS types (A, B, C, and D, For each PE we give the strand where in its found (+ 0 + - 1), name of TFBS, ORI value, percentage of promoters in the target set that contain the PE, procentage of sequences in the background set that contain the PE, probability of linding the PE in the target set given as one prediction per mcleotide, probability of linding the PE in the background set (given as one prediction per mcleotide), and Bonterroin corrected p-value.
+A plus sign added after the ORI value indic ares that the PE, sentched in a statistically significant manner at the level 0.05.
+Almost al top-ranked elements appear to be statistically significantly enriched in the target set; South at DOI: 10.1371/journal.pgen.0020051s0001 (329 KB PDF).